IMMM-SFA/tell/doc/source/user_guide.rst

    y_{pred} = y_{MLP} + `\epsilon`

-where y :subscript:`MLP` is the actual MLP model and epsilon represents a linear model that uses the annual evolution of total population within the BA service territory to predict the residuals from the MLP model for a given BA.
+where y :subscript:`MLP` is the actual MLP model and epsilon represents a linear model that uses the annual change in total population within the BA service territory to predict the residuals from the MLP model for a given BA.
 The MLP model for each BA is trained and evaluated independently.
-Hyperparameter tuning for the models is done using grid search.
-The MLP models are trained on historical load data from the `EIA-930 <https://www.eia.gov/electricity/gridmonitor/about>`_ dataset and weather from IM3's historical runs using the Weather
-Research and Forecasting (WRF) model.
-In the production version of the **tell** model the MLP models for each BA were trained on data from
-2016-2018 and evaluated against observed loads from 2019.
+The MLP models are trained on historical load data from the `EIA-930 <https://www.eia.gov/electricity/gridmonitor/about>`_ dataset and weather from IM3's historical runs using the Weather Research and Forecasting (WRF) model.
+In the production version of **tell** the MLP models for each BA were trained on data from 2016-2018 and evaluated against observed loads from 2019.
+While the EIA-930 data extends past the year 2019, COVID-19 induced significant changes in the diurnal profile of electricity demand (e.g., `Burleyson et al. 2021 <https://www.sciencedirect.com/science/article/pii/S0306261921010631>`_ so we opted not to use 2020 data in the MLP model training or evaluation.
+In the future, **tell** could be retrained repeatedly as more and more EIA-930 data becomes available.

 Details of the MLP predictive variables are included in the table below.
+The default parameter settings for training the MLP models are stored in the `mlp_settings.yml <https://github.com/IMMM-SFA/tell/blob/review/crvernon/tell/data/mlp_settings.yml>`_ file in the **tell** repository.

 .. list-table::
     :header-rows: 1